Kerblam!: Continuity

+At the beginning of the episode, the TARDIS receives a delivery of a fez, which the Doctor remarks she cannot remember ordering and must have ordered a "while back", before trying it on and asking her companions if it is "still me".
+The Eleventh Doctor, who presumably placed the order, had a notable fondness for fezzes, proclaiming them to be "cool" in "The Big Bang".

 Towards the end of the episode, the Doctor uses her "Venusian Aikido" technique to paralyze Slade, which she had previously used to paralyze Epzo in "The Ghost Monument".
 Venusian Aikido was also used by the Third Doctor and Twelfth Doctor.

 Later on, the Doctor says "Oh, talking of wasps, did I ever tell you about me and Agatha Christie?" alluding to the episode "The Unicorn and the Wasp", in which the Tenth Doctor meets the author in circumstances involving a Vespiform, an alien that resembles a giant wasp.

 Production

-Work on the exterior and interior scenes of "Kerblam!" were conducted in the UK, and overseen by Australian director Jennifer Perrott, who helped with production of the fifth episode "The Tsuranga Conundrum".
+Work on the exterior and interior scenes of "Kerblam!" were conducted in the UK and overseen by Australian director Jennifer Perrott, who helped with production of the fifth episode "The Tsuranga Conundrum".

 Broadcast and reception

 Promotion

 Prior to the episode being broadcast, a preview of its opening scenes was shown during the Children in Need telethon on 16 November 2018.